Date of Service: 1881-1883

 1850: In the US Census, Exum White (age 20) lives on the property of James & Lucy Norfleet in Nansemond County, VA. and works as a labor.

-1862: In October, 8 privates belonging to the 11th Pennsylvania Cavalry confiscate 10 hogs and lumber from Exum White to take back to their camp.
+1862: In October, a Lieutenant and 8 privates belonging to the 11th Pennsylvania Cavalry confiscate 10 hogs and hundreds of fencing rails from Exum White to take back to their camp.

 1871: Exum White lives in Nansemond County, with his wife and children, where he works as a farmer.
 He is awarded $390 from the US Government for property seized by the Union Army in October 1862.

-1880: In the US Census, Exum White (age 51), lives with his wife Adeline (age 38), along with their 10 children in Nansemond County, VA.
+1880: In the US Census, Exum White (age 51), lives with his wife Adaline (age 38), along with their 10 children in Nansemond County, VA.
 His occupation is listed as laborer.

 1881-1882: Exum White serves as Assistant Keeper at Nansemond River Lighthouse, VA.
 His annual salary was $420/year.